ABareyan/liri-node-app/README.md

 ![Screen1](Screens/Movie_this.png)

-2. Type in terminal node liri.js concert-this, then artist or band namew and press enter/retur You can choose how many venues do you want to see
+2. Type in terminal node liri.js concert-this, then artist's or band's name and press enter/return You can choose how many venues do you want to see

 * First one